OpenCoS: Contrastive Semi-supervised Learning for Handling Open-set Unlabeled Data: Abstract

 \section{Abstract}

-Semi-supervised learning (SSL) is one of the most promising paradigms to circumvent the expensive labeling cost for building a high-performance model.
-Most existing SSL methods conventionally assume both labeled and unlabeled data are drawn from the same (class) distribution.
-However, unlabeled data may include {out-of-class} samples in practice; those that cannot have one-hot encoded labels from a closed-set of classes in label data, i.e. unlabeled data is an {open-set}.
-In this paper, we introduce {OpenCoS}, a method for handling this realistic semi-supervised learning scenario based upon a recent framework of self-supervised visual representation learning.
-Specifically, we first observe that the out-of-class samples in the open-set unlabeled dataset can be identified effectively via self-supervised contrastive learning.
+Semi-supervised learning (SSL) has been a powerful strategy to incorporate few labels in learning better representations.
+In this paper, we focus on a practical scenario that one aims to apply SSL when unlabeled data may contain \emph{out-of-class} samples - those that cannot have one-hot encoded labels from a closed-set of classes in label data, \ie the unlabeled data is an \emph{open-set}.
+Specifically, we introduce \emph{OpenCoS}, a simple framework for handling this realistic semi-supervised learning scenario based upon a recent framework of self-supervised visual representation learning.
+We first observe that the out-of-class samples in the open-set unlabeled dataset can be identified effectively via self-supervised contrastive learning.
 Then, OpenCoS utilizes this information to overcome the failure modes in the existing state-of-the-art semi-supervised methods, by utilizing one-hot pseudo-labels and soft-labels for the identified in- and out-of-class unlabeled data, respectively.
-Our extensive experimental results show the effectiveness of OpenCoS, fixing up the state-of-the-art semi-supervised methods to be suitable for diverse scenarios involving open-set unlabeled data.
+Our extensive experimental results show the effectiveness of OpenCoS under the presence of out-of-class samples, fixing up the state-of-the-art semi-supervised methods to be suitable for diverse scenarios involving open-set unlabeled data. \keywords{contrastive learning, realistic semi-supervised learning, open-set semi-supervised learning, class-distribution mismatch}